asen/smg/docs/admin/index.md

 - **$pre\_fetch**: pre\_fetch is special and it is not a simple name ->
 value pair.
 A $pre_fetch defines an unique **id** and a **command** to execute, together with an optional **timeout** for the command (30 seconds by default) and an optional "parent" pre_fetch id.
+Pre fetch also supports **notify-xxx**: - these are multiple properties which define monitoring alert notifications (check [monitoring config](#monitoring) for details).
+Note that from the per-leve specifiers only notify-unkn is relevant at this level.
 Here are two example pre_fetch definitions, one referencing the other as a parent:

 <blockquote>
 <pre>